 Significant supplier capacity constraints, supplier or customer production disruptions, supplier quality and sourcing issues or price increases can increase the Company's operating costs and adversely impact the competitive positions of the Company's products.
-The Company's reliance on third-party suppliers, contract manufacturers and service providers to secure parts, components and sub-systems used in the Company's products exposes it to volatility in the prices and availability of these materials, parts, components, systems and services.
+The Company's reliance on third-party suppliers, contract manufacturers and service providers to secure parts, components and subsystems used in the Company's products exposes it to volatility in the prices and availability of these materials, parts, components, systems and services.
 As the Company's supply chains extend into many different countries and regions around the world, it is also subject to global economic and geopolitical dynamics and risks associated with exporting components manufactured in particular countries.
-In connection with effects related to the COVID-19 pandemic, C-COM is operating in a supply-constrained environment and are facing, and may continue to face, supply-chain shortages, inflationary pressures, logistics challenges and manufacturing disruptions that impact the Company's revenues, profitability and timeliness in fulfilling customer orders.
+In connection with effects related to the COVID-19 pandemic and Russia/Ukraine conflict, C-COM is operating in a supply-constrained environment and is facing, and may continue to face, supply-chain shortages, inflationary pressures, logistics challenges and manufacturing disruptions that impact the Company's revenues, profitability and timeliness in fulfilling customer orders.
 In addition, some of the Company's suppliers or their sub-suppliers are limited (or sole source suppliers).
-Disruptions in deliveries, capacity constraints, production disruptions up-stream, price increases, or decreased availability of parts and supplies, including as a result of war, natural disasters, actual or threatened public health emergencies or other business continuity events, adversely affect the Company's operating rot she for business continuity events, adversely affect the Company's operating profit or cash flows.
+Disruptions in deliveries, capacity constraints, production disruptions up-stream, price increases, or decreased availability of parts and supplies, including as a result of war, natural disasters, actual or threatened public health emergencies or other business continuity events, adversely affect the Company's operations and, depending on the length and severity of the disruption, can limit the Company's ability to meet its commitments to customers or significantly impact the Company's operating profit or cash flows.